iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.fema.mobile.android___2.11.1/report.md

 <img src="3_star_reviews_wordcloud.png" alt="gov.fema.mobile.android 3 reviews"/>
 </p>

+> Sends out alerts as expected, but here's the issue.
+If I'm in another app (Facebook, e.g.), it won't override it, and there doesn't seem to be a way to get the alert within the actual app, so if you miss it... too bad.
+Also tried to pull up the app while roaming, and got a "no wifi" connection error.
+Who the hell has wifi during an emergency???
+DO BETTER.<br> :date: __2020-09-13 18:35:21__

+> Not enough details on alerts.
+Not worth the space on my phone<br> :date: __2020-09-11 00:11:01__

 > Prepare: emergency safety tips: broken scroll and no clickables<br> :date: __2020-09-08 02:54:56__

 > Difficult to navigate and doesn't provide info I expected<br> :date: __2020-09-06 08:45:22__